andreystroit3301/Arduino_Data_Structure_Lib/README.md

 ### TO DO LIST:
 - [X] ~~Finish Iterator abstract base classes in util/Iterator.hpp~~(Using CRTP to assert requirements at compile time instead of using interface classes to remove virtual function overhead)
 - [X] ~~Finish Container abstract base class in util/Iterator.hpp~~(Same as above)
-- [ ] Create CRTP checker class for the different required iterator operators
+- [ ] Create CRTP checker class for the different required iterator operators and expressions
+    + The requirements for iterators wont be exactly the same as in libstdc++, but the main operators will be required along with the necessary expressions needing to be valid
 - [ ] Create the main CRTP style base classes for the different iterator types
 - [ ] Create CRTP checker classes for the different required functions for containers
 - [ ] Create the main CRTP base class for containers
 - [ ] Create general CRTP meta-functions for trait checks such as is_incrementable etc. in util/Type_Traits.hpp
+- [ ] Finish adding needed functions and other quality of life functions to util/Utility.hpp
+- [ ] Finish adding needed functions and other quality of life functions to util/Type_Traits.hpp
 - [ ] Add new test functions to example sketch
 - [ ] update keywords.txt with available functions, classes, and constants
 - [ ] Finish testing currently implemented functions, classes, and metafunctions